ghoomfrog/silili/README.md

 - *nus* is pointing to the nose.
 - *kul* is a fist moving toward and away from the chest.
 - *num* is a backward flat hand circling vertically in front of the stomach.
-- *piti* is pointing down with the index, bending and unbending it.
+- *piw* is pointing down with the index, bending and unbending it.
 - *min* is a flat hand with spread fingers, rotating left and right.
 - *tiki* is pointing up with the index, bending and unbending it.
 - *pulus* is a downward hand above the head, clenching and unclenching.